Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 For example, “payroll” is a financial term that’s used differently by finance and human resources.
 For the finance department, payroll is the total amount of money paid by a company to its employees for a specific period, including salaries, wages, and bonuses.
 But in the context of human resources, “payroll” refers to the process of calculating and distributing regular salaries and wages to employees, including the deduction of taxes, social security contributions, and other withholdings.

-A unified dashboard accessible to all that’s centered on the term “payroll” could lead to confusion, frustration, and ultimately reduce its overall usefulness.
+A unified dashboard accessible to all that’s centred on the term “payroll” could lead to confusion, frustration, and ultimately reduce its overall usefulness.
 Consider how frequently this term could appear in errors or notifications.
 A user would have to figure out what the message meant or what action is really required.

 Keeping a consistent information architecture (in terms of navigation and page structure) is an important aspect of reducing confusion for users.
 Inconsistencies in navigation can quickly lead to frustration and decreased productivity.

-For example, imagine you’re using a project management tool: you select a project from a list, and depending on which project you select, you end up in a different set of workflow steps—even though all the projects are conceptually equivalent.
+For example, imagine you’re using a project management tool: you select a project from a list, and depending on which project you select, you end up in a different set of workflow steps —even though all the projects are conceptually equivalent.
 This lack of predictability and unclear logic creates a sense of mistrust for users.

 Maintaining consistency in enterprise UX is usually the smart choice.
 But in some cases, the status quo might be flawed and you could potentially hinder innovation by sticking to standards.
 We need to be thoughtful about when to apply the concept of consistency and standards and when to disregard it.